Chapter 4:

 “What?”

-She stares at me with a deadpan look, “You’re joking, right?”
+She stares at me with a deadpan look, “You’re joking, right?
+Unless there was another way, you think I would’ve asked you to blow this damn place?

-Back in my homeland, There were times I had to put down my sister-in-arms and those I grew up knowing!
+Back in my homeland, there were times I had to put down my sisters-in-arms and those I grew up knowing!
 They died in my arms with a smile!
 A goddamn smile!
 Happy to be freed of the suffering they were forced to endure!”

 Why am I still hesitating?

-In terms of pros and cons, the benefits clearly eliminate the consequences.
+In terms of pros and cons, the benefits clearly outweigh the consequences.

 We prevent the colony from growing, I gain a ton of experience, use the soul consumption to get skills, save the neighbouring towns, and collect a hefty reward from the guild.
 Win-win for everyone.